Assistant Professor of Engineering and Computing Education

 Office: EC 1270

 Trina Fletcher has an interdisciplinary background with both her education and full-time experiences.
-Fletcher holds a doctorate in engineering education from Purdue University and has industry experience, including roles with Johnson & Johnson, Eaton Corporation and serving as the director of pre-college initiatives for the National Society of Black Engineers (NSBE).
+Fletcher holds a doctorate in engineering education from Purdue University and has industry experience, including roles with two Fortune 500 companies and serving as the director of pre-college initiatives for the National Society of Black Engineers (NSBE).

 - Diversity, equity and inclusion within STEM education

 - STEM education at historically black colleges and universities (HBCUs)

 - Impact of finances on students' social well-being and academic persistence

 - African Americans, women and girls in engineering and computing education